-Following the Transactions, our operating requirements will be funded by cash flows provided by our existing businesses, by NTGH's businesses and by financing provided under our new senior subordinated convertible notes and our new senior secured credit facility.
+Following the Transactions, our operating requirements will be funded by cash flows provided by our existing businesses, by NTGH's businesses and by financing provided under the notes and our new senior secured credit facility.
 Management believes that these funds will be sufficient to meet our working capital needs for the foreseeable future.
 At September 30, 2003, after giving pro forma effect to the Transactions, we would have approximately \$148.3 million available for borrowings under our new revolving credit facility.